adishourya/medm_article/src/sections/training.typ

 Curating medical datasets demands more rigorous preprocessing compared to general-domain datasets, involving steps such as de-duplication, de-identification, and ensuring fair representation of the population to minimize model learning harmful biases.
 A notable practice of effective dataset curation comes from @Singhal2023, which fine-tunes an instruction-tuned @flan_palm model with roughly 540 billion parameters.
 Their approach involves training and evaluating the model on self-curated datasets like MultimedQA, which samples from publicly available datasets such as @MedQA, @LiveQA, @MedMCQA, @PubMedQA, and @MedicationQA.
 MultimedQA now serves as a new benchmark for evaluating models that are trained for answering professional and consumer-level medical questions.

 In this section, we describe our data curation techniques to train a model capable of answering open-ended radiological questions.
 We carefully work with datasets that already contain pre-processed data, eliminating the need for additional steps like de-identification or addressing bias issues.
-Our primary focus is on extracting high-quality signals for the model to learn effectively.
+Our primary focus is on extracting high-quality signals for the model to learn visual concepts effectively.
 To achieve this, we generate question-answer pairs, which are more conducive to learning compared to captioning-based approaches that often yield inferior results.